PIR-PIXR/CPIR/README.md

 ---
 ## ACKNOWLEDGMENTS
-This work was supported by the Australian Research Council through the Discovery Project under Grant DP200100731 and carried out on Oracle virtual machines, supported by Oracle for Research.
+This work was supported by the Australian Research Council through the Discovery Project under Grant DP200100731.